Meet our experienced team of dedicated consultants.

 Devon is an Industrial Engineer and holds a Master of Business Administration from St. Mary’s University.

-Julie holds an undergraduate degree in Industrial Engineering from Dalhousie University and a Master of Business Administration from Saint Mary’s University.
-She has been a Junior Achievement volunteer and a team captain for The Walk for Muscular Dystrophy.
+Julie holds a Bachelor of Industrial Engineering from Dalhousie University and a Master of Business Administration from St. Mary University.

 Laura Halleran is a Service Designer at Davis Pier, working with multiple stakeholders to help make changes in the public sector that are grounded in people’s everyday experiences.
 She has experience working on interdisciplinary teams to conduct design research with institutions across Toronto.
 Her engineering background and experience further complements her approach to tackling complex problems.